cloud9477/gr-ieee80211/README.md

 Temp Note
 ----------
-- STF gives trigger of LTF starting point, and the CFO updating point by a byte stream.
+- STF gives trigger of LTF starting point and the CFO updating point by a byte stream.
-- LTF if triggered by STF, auto correlation
+- LTF if triggered by STF, do auto correlation, give the starting index and residual CFO
+- LTF